tinybagel/great_gatsbys/_pages/halfed.md

 ![ROBOCELOT](/great_gatsbys/E72845EE-7610-4067-8C36-FC2635572018.jpeg)
 https://photos.app.goo.gl/CKGKPN7SUZlki7Gl2

 >Dork1.
 Hand-drawn animation, using AnimationDesk.
 26 frames.
 I'm currently working on cleaning it up, maybe adding more deatil.
 Good practice for animatics in the future!
+Currently working through some coding kinks, so copy the link under the picture and throw it into a browser to watch.
+I hope you enjoy!